business

 How to Get One

-The fastest path is through Apple’s D-U-N-S lookup tool at developer.apple.com/enroll/duns-lookup.
-If your business doesn’t already have a number, you can request one for free through the same tool.
-Processing takes approximately 5 business days when submitted through Apple, compared to up to 30 days through D&B directly.
+The fastest path is Apple’s D-U-N-S lookup tool at developer.apple.com/enroll/duns-lookup.
+If your business lacks a number, you can request one for free through the same tool.
+Processing takes about 5 business days when submitted through Apple, compared to up to 30 days through D&B directly.

 Common Issues